 Point Lookout Vineyards, meanwhile, gives you a different experience with mountain panoramas seen from 2,900 feet.
 Depending on the wines you sample, you may notice hints of plum, vanilla, blackberry, citrus, espresso and more.

-See what’s blooming.
 Fall might not make you think of flowers, but there’s always something growing at Bullington Gardens.
 Perennials, herbs, Japanese maples and dozens of other plants thrive across 12 acres of this free, community-focused botanical garden.
-Right now, the dahlias are showing off in a rainbow of colors.
+In early fall, dahlias show off in a rainbow of colors.

 Better still, you feel good after eating here.
 Like you could hike a mountain.
 Which is great because there’s plenty of that, too, if you want.